BAnil786/MKS-Robin-Nano-V3.X/firmware/MarlinPinDefinitions.md

 	#endif
 	// USART 3
 	// exposed in J2
-	// if MKS_WIFI_MODULE is not ENABLED it is assigned to WIFI_SERIAL_PORT
+	// if MKS_WIFI_MODULE is not ENABLED then USART3 is assigned to WIFI_SERIAL_PORT
 	#ifndef PIN_SERIAL3_TX
 	 #define PIN_SERIAL3_TX  PB10
 	#endif